Call Us Now To Get Your Case Reviewed (305) 924-1133

 Serving Immigrants, Inc. is a full service, dynamic law firm that specializes in helping immigrants and their loved ones with a wide range of different legal situations.
 This often starts with assisting individuals and families through the immigration process.
 Attorney Magdalena Cuprys came to the United States as a refugee herself and eventually became a naturalized United States citizen, so she has extensive personal experience working through the immigration process.
 Ms. Cuprys’ personal experience as a refugee and immigrant is what inspired her to focus her law firm on helping other immigrants realize their goals and their American dream.
 Beyond the specifically immigration-related cases, we also help with criminal defense, personal injury law, estate planning, family law, and more as we have a network of attorneys we work with inside and outside our physical office.

-Serving Immigrants, Inc. currently has offices in Miami, Clewiston and Florida and represents clients all over the United States and all over the world.
+Serving Immigrants, Inc. currently has offices in Miami, Orlando Clewiston and San Juan-Puerto Rico, and represents clients all over the United States and all over the world.
 We take the time to listen to our clients so we can better understand their situation and craft the exact legal representation they need.
 If you are looking for an experienced attorney who will give you a straightforward answer as well as the respect and attention you deserve, please contact Serving Immigrants, Inc. today.

 We strive to achieve the level of customer service that would you achieve at the best 5-star hotel.